 The Israel-Church Mystery is Ignored by the Church

 As with the majority of Jews today, many in today’s church suffer from spiritual blindness and a hardening of the heart.
+They see no Israel-Church connection.
 The mainstream view of most Christian theologians and church teaching today is that, since the Jews rejected their Messiah, then the Church has replaced the people of Israel and now inherits all the Abrahamic covenant blessings, link.
 This is false theology.